 What I especially like about the book is that based on facts it shows who the millionaires really are and how that challenges the common perception.
 The book is not a “How to” guide but it describes the strategies to build up wealth slowly through frugality and careful financial planning.

-The book is perfect for those starting with Personal Finance and those interested in long-term financial planning.
-So, go and buy the book for a mere $10 on Amazon.
+The book is perfect for those starting with Personal Finance and those interested in long-term financial planning and you can purchase the book for a mere $10 on Amazon.

 I would nonetheless rather recommend it to a more senior audience.
 If you are in your early 20´s your first priority will be on building a solid financial foundation for the future, not reading about how you need to deal financially with your adult children.
 For the “millennials” among us, starting with Rami Sethi´s I Will Teach You To Be Rich is a better option.
 You can even read the first chapter here for free!

 So friends, what are your thoughts?
-Is your neighbour, high school teach, uncle a Millionaire Next door?
-Have you read the book, what did you think of it?
+Is your neighbor, high school teacher, or your uncle a Millionaire Next door?
+Have you read the book?
+What did you think of it?